tehviking/jiggawatt/README.md

 Stats include:
   - Skill (Desire to solve technical problems)
-  - Synthesis (Desire to connect existing solutions to problems)
+  - Connection (Desire to connect existing solutions to problems)
   - Vision (Desire to discover entirely new problems)

 Inventory includes: